-The last time I made pellet grill ribs it got me thinking about my best tips for cooking 3-2-1 ribs on the pellet grill or smoker.
+The last time I made ribs, it got me thinking about my best tips for cooking homemade dry rub ribs 3-2-1 style on the pellet grill or smoker.

 There are probably more than 10 tips available but this should get you off to a good start.

-Save the sauce for the end (if at all)
+Save the barbecue sauce for the end (if at all)

-I cringe when I see someone slather barbecue sauce on uncooked ribs
+I cringe when I see someone slather barbecue sauce on uncooked ribs.
+When I see raw ribs on a wire rack or sheet pan with sauce on them it's just asking for trouble.

 Barbecue sauce can be just as delicious as the ribs themselves.
 But most barbecue sauces contain sugar.
 A lot of sugar.